ChiragLakhanpal/Leveraging-Graph-Based-Learning-for-Enhanced-Fraud-Detection/README.md

 ## Introduction

 Anomaly detection in financial transactions is crucial for preventing fraud, money laundering, and other illicit activities.
-This project explores various approaches to tackle this problem, including Graph Neural Networks (GNNs), traditional machine learning models such as XGBoost and Random Forest, and deep learning models like Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
+This project explores various approaches to tackle this problem, including Graph Neural Networks (GNNs), traditional machine learning models such as XGBoost and Random Forest, and deep learning models like Convolutional Neural Networks (CNNs) and Long Short Term Memory (LSTM).

 ## Dataset